On June 20th, the U.S. Coast Guard published the final version of 46 CFR Subchapter M, a long

 So where do we start?

 Many towboat operators like Brennan Marine and J.F.
 Brennan Company have been preparing for this change for several years.
 Through membership in the American Waterways Operators Responsible Carrier Program (AWO-RCP) and participation in the Coast Guard Bridging Program (a voluntary USCG inspection program) we have been able to gradually adapt to the new changes.
 These programs still exist and may be of service.
 There are also private companies out there, such as Rushing Marine, that can help guide you through the process.

-Regardless of what option you decide to use we would suggest to first get familiar with the timelines.
+Regardless of what option you decide to use, we would suggest to first get familiar with the timelines.
 Some rules are currently being enforced, the majority hit as early as 2 years, and some are out nearly 11 years.
 In some cases you can get special exemptions that allow you to operate in restricted areas.
 This is very important for contractors who may not move tows up and down the river, but may need to move barges around a specific project site.
-These exemptions must be applied for well in advance, and are granted at the descretion of the USCG.
+These exemptions must be applied for well in advance, and are granted at the discretion of the USCG.

 If you have been working to become compliant, than you are well aware of the new regulations, however if you haven't started you have a lot of work in front of you.
 This is not an easy task and it has taken us several years to learn, understand, and implement the changes.
 Compliance of Brennan Marine was a much easier task than our construction vessels that fall under J.F.
 Brennan Company.
 Much of the difficulties are due to the difference in use of a construction vessel verses a harbor services vessel, which are both regulated the same.

 This regulation may come as no surprise to the river industry, however the changes are substantial and noncompliance could lead to costly shutdowns on critical-schedule projects or river operations.